SaerusTierialis/tModLoader_Homepage/index.md

 * Bonuses will be collapsed into *Attributes* (strength, dexterity, etc.)
 * Multi-classing will be easier and more worthwhile, but you will be limited to one sub-class
 * All classes will receive active abilities that enable new, unique playstyles
+* Out-of-game documentation should no longer be needed

 # Acknowledgement for sprite use
 Sprites adapted from: game-icons.net (used with modifications)